The Diary of a Bookseller by Shaun Bythell

 Throughout the diary, Bythell notes the books he reads and recalls favourites: William Boyd’s Any Human Heart, Dead Souls by Nikolai Gogol, James Hogg’s The Private Memoirs and Confessions of a Justified Sinner, The Third Policeman by Flann O’Brien, José Saramago’s Blindness, and The Restraint of Beasts by Magnus Mills.
 Among many others.

-Confessions of a Bookseller by Shaun Bythell: the sequel
+Confessions of a Bookseller by Shaun Bythell

 Hidden Nature by Alys Fowler